Greg Ballard: Mayoralty

+Ballard was reelected to a second term in 2011, defeating former Deputy Mayor Melina Kennedy, 51% to 47%, a difference of 7,531 votes.
+The Indianapolis City-County elections took place alongside the mayoral election, with Democrats taking a 16–13 majority.
+This marked the first time in Indianapolis history that a Republican mayor would lead with a Democratic council.

 On December 12, 2012, Ballard signed Executive Order #6, making Indianapolis the first major city in the United States to commit to the conversion of its entire municipal non-police fleet to electric or plug-in hybrid vehicles.
 The mayor also outlined a plan to convert the entire city government vehicle fleet to post-oil technology by 2025.
 Ballard cited concern over the compromises to national security created by national oil dependence as the reasoning behind this step in energy security.
 Ballard stated that his team was working with automakers to have the Indianapolis Metropolitan Police Department serve as technical advisors and test drivers to accelerate the creation of the first plug-in hybrid police vehicle that meets the needs of a modern urban police force.
 Such a fleet could save up to $10 million per year.

+Campaign for Indiana Secretary of State

+In March 2026 Ballard announced his campaign for Indiana Secretary of State as an independent, citing disappointment with the policies of the incumbent Secretary of State Diego Morales.

 Personal life

-Ballard is married to Winnie Ballard, together they have a son and a daughter.
+Ballard is married to Winnie Ballard; together they have a son and a daughter.
 He is an avid golfer.